HardyUnine/House-Prices-Model/explanations/report.md

 The test yielded a significant result, indicating that the average `SalePrice` in the sample is **statistically significantly greater** than \$180,000.

-# IV Analysis trough ANOVA/DOE
+# 5. Analysis trough ANOVA/DOE

 ## Overview